Argennon-Project/.github/profile/README.md

 This contrasts with the approach of some older blockchains that incentivized the development of a totally useless technology of hash calculation.

-An Argennon validator is light enough to be implemented as a smart contract.
-By deploying an Argennon validator on another blockchain, Argennon could use more established networks as an extra layer of security, specially during the bootstrapping phase, when ARG is not well distributed yet.

 An initial draft of the Argennon white paper can be found [here](https://raw.githubusercontent.com/aybehrouz/AVM/main/pdf/A.pdf).
 In addition, this [link](https://github.com/aybehrouz/argennon#readme) provides a brief overview of the important properties of the